Frequently Asked Questions about Transitional Kindergarten (TK)

 How is the district funding this program?

 The district’s Transitional Kindergarten Program is funded by the State of Washington for qualifying students.
-Students who otherwise do not qualify are offered the opportunity to participate on a space-available, tuition-based process.

 How is Walla Walla’s Transitional Kindergarten different than the traditional kindergarten program?

 Students are normally eligible for traditional kindergarten when and if they are five years of age by August 31.